 UE Research and Education Fund

 The UE Research & Education Fund was founded in 1994 to foster international solidarity work.
 Since then, UEREF has expanded to sponsor projects fighting for human rights with economic justice here in the United States.
 UEREF conducts campaigns that unite workers and communities to win good jobs and power in the local and global economy.
 UEREF supports the creation of worker centers, community-labor alliances and international campaigns for human rights and economic justice.
-Warehouse Workers for Justice and the Vermont Fair Food Campaign are members of the FCWA through the UEREF.
+Warehouse Workers for Justice is a member of the FCWA through the UEREF.

 United Food and Commercial Workers Local 770

 UFCW Local 770 is the largest local union of the UFCW in the U.S. It represents 30,000 members in grocery stores, pharmacies, packinghouses, and food processing plants in the counties of Los Angeles, Santa Barbara, Ventura, and San Luis Obispo in Southern California.